Cap Ferrat, Alpes-Maritimes visitors guide

 Elsewhere to discover on the cape there is an attractive coast walk; the renowned Villa Ephrussi and its gardens; and a lighthouse.

 Cap Ferrat coast walk

-With the sea to one side and gardens and forested slopes to the other, at the southern end of Cap Ferrrat you will pass a lighthouse (the lighthouse was built in 1951 to replace a 19th century lighthouse here that was destroyed during the Second World War) and the Grand Hotel, surrounded by beautiful gardens.
+With the sea to one side and gardens and forested slopes to the other, this is really a very beautiful walk with some magnificnt coastal scenery and views across to Villefranche-sur-Mer and Beaulieu-sur-Mer.
+At the southern end of Cap Ferrrat you will pass a lighthouse (the lighthouse was built in 1951 to replace a 19th century lighthouse here that was destroyed during the Second World War) and the Grand Hotel, surrounded by beautiful gardens.

 Other activities and sights

-Note: if you are also planning to visit the Villa Kérylos at Beaulieu-sur-Mer 800 metres to the north you can buy a reduced price entrance ticket that includes entrance to both villas - Ephrussi and Kérylos.
+Another interesting villa, built in the 20th century in the Ancient Greek style, is nearby at Villa Kérylos.
+If you are planning to visit both Villa Ephrussi and Villa Kérylos you can buy a reduced price entrance ticket that includes entrance to both villas.